+BReadSize()

-BReadSize() This co The fun and 64- fixed-si current nverts da iction rea bit IEEE ze region file posit ta into varia ds 8, 16 and real number is in the file ion.
-The cur bles and arrays from a binary file opened by FileOpen().
-32-bit integers and converts them to 32-bit integers, and 32 is and converts them to 64-bit reals.
-It also reads strings from (zero bytes are ignored during the read).
-The read is from the rent position after the read is the byte after the last byte read.
-Func E ReadSiz ze(size%, &arg arg[] &arg% arg%[] &arg\$ arg\$[]{,}); size% The byt tes to read fo r each argument.
-Legal values depend on the argument type: Integer 1, 2 or 4 -1, -2 Read 1, 2 or 4 bytes and sign extend to 32-bit integer.
+This converts data into variables and arrays from a binary file opened by FileOpen().
+The function reads 8, 16 and 32-bit integers and converts them to 32-bit integers, and 32 and 64-bit IEEE real numbers and converts them to 64-bit reals.
+It also reads strings from fixed-size regions in the file (zero bytes are ignored during the read).
+The read is from the current file position.
+The current position after the read is the byte after the last byte read.

+size% The bytes to read for each argument.
+Legal values depend on the argument type:

+Integer 1, 2 or 4 -1, -2 Read 1, 2 or 4 bytes and sign extend to 32-bit integer.
 Read 1 or 2 bytes and zero extend to 32-bit integer.
 Real 4 8 Read 4 bytes as 32-bit real, convert to 64-bit real.
 Read 8 bytes as 64-bit real.
 String n Read n bytes into a string.
-Null characters end the string. arg The targ get variable(s) to be filled with data. size% applies to all targets.
-Returns It return be less occurre ns the number than the num d during the er of data items for which complete data was read.
-This will aber of items in the list if end of file was reached.
-If an error read, a negative code is returned.
-See also):FileOp oen(),BRea d(),BRWEndian(),BSeek(),BWrite() BRWEndian() This ge with Bl use little the Mac are little ts and se Read(), e-endian cintosh, u e-endian ets the "endi BReadSize data (least s ise big-endia by default. anism" of binary data files.
-This affects numeric data used (), EWrite() and EWriteSize().
-PC programs normally significant byte at lowest address).
-Some systems, including in data (most significant byte at lowest address).
-Binary files Most us sers do no ot need to us dian comput se this routine.
-Only use it if you are writing binary files for ter or reading binary files that were generated with a bigendian system.
+Null characters end the string.

+arg The target variable(s) to be filled with data. size% applies to all targets.

+Returns It returns the number of data items for which complete data was read.
+This will be less than the number of items in the list if end of file was reached.
+If an error occurred during the read, a negative code is returned.

+See also:FileOpen(), BRead(), BRWEndian(), BSeek(), BWrite()

+BRWEndian()

+This gets and sets the "endianism" of binary data files.
+This affects numeric data used with BRead(), BReadSize(), BWrite() and BWriteSize().
+PC programs normally use little-endian data (least significant byte at lowest address).
+Some systems, including the Macintosh, use big-endian data (most significant byte at lowest address).
+Binary files are little-endian by default.

+Most users do not need to use this routine.
+Only use it if you are writing binary files for use on a big-endian computer or reading binary files that were generated with a bigendian system.